 - Stay Connected.
 Vermont Afterschool is here to support you.
 We’re hosting weekly virtual roundtables for providers to come together, share ideas, ask questions and support one another on a weekly basis.
 Open to all, join when you can.

 - Online learning.
-We are offering virtual professional development for afterschool and youth-serving staff for FREE during April and May 2020.
+We are offering virtual professional development for afterschool and youth-serving staff for FREE during April, May, and June 2020.

 - Unemployment.
-The Dept. of Labor Employee and Employer Guidance on COVID-19 is the place to start if you are now unemployed or reduced employment.
+The Dept. of Labor Employee and Employer Guidance on COVID-19 is the place to start if you are now unemployed or have reduced employment.